Cologne Zoological Garden: Incidents

-In 1978, the zoo sought to acquire two young mountain gorillas, Coco and Pucker, from Rwanda.
+In 1969, the zoo sought to acquire two young mountain gorillas, Coco and Pucker, from Rwanda.
 The capture of these gorillas caused the deaths of 20 adult gorillas, who tried to defend them.
 Dian Fossey tried unsuccessfully to prevent the export.
+They later died in 1978.

+On October 10, 1985, male chimp Petermann and female chimp Susi escaped from their cage.
+They knocked down a zookeeper and attacked director Dr. Gunther Nogge, lifethreateningly injuring him by biting his head and his face.
+Subsequently, both were shot by the police; Petermann within the area of the zoo, Susi nearby, in the basement of a neighbouring house.

+On March 6, 2012, a cheetah escaped its enclosure by jumping out of it.
+After strolling around the flamingo lake for 20 minutes, it returned to its enclosure by itself.

 On May 25, 2012, the female Asian elephant Chumpol, who was imported from Thailand, was killed while in a socialization conflict with other members of the existing elephant herd.

-On August 25, 2012, the Siberian Tiger Altai attacked his zookeeper and fatally injured her.
+On August 25, 2012, the Siberian tiger Altai attacked his zookeeper and fatally injured her.
 The animal had entered through an open security lock into a covered part of his enclosure, which the zookeeper was cleaning.
 The cat was shot by director Theo Pagel with a rifle to allow rescue workers access to the carer.

 On March 15, 2022, a fire broke out in the Southeast Asian rainforest house, killing at least 130 animals.